BDC Hamburger Icon

 Customization

 We love that Paychex’s retirement plans can be customized to fit your company’s specific needs.
-Each business is different, and this provider understands you may have unique requirements.
-However, this customization means you’ll need to get custom pricing from the vendor, which is largely why Paychex isn’t transparent about pricing on its website.
+Each business is different, and this provider understands that you may have unique requirements.
+However, this customization means you’ll need to get custom pricing from the vendor, which is largely why Paychex doesn’t list its pricing online.

 Account Access